 Please provide us with details of all pupils with SEND, EAL and medical conditions prior to your trip.
 Please make sure that one-to-one support staff are not included in your adult-to-child ratios.
 We also have our River of Life outreach programme that can be delivered at your school for SEND classes.
 At Chiswick our Rivers and Environmental Issues programme can be combined with ‘meet the RNLI life boat crew’ (see KS2 Rivers and Environmental Issues session 1c for details).
 Programmes at our other river centres can also be adapted and we are happy to discuss this with you.
 Subject to funding being available, we can sometimes offer subsidised visits to special schools, please contact us for further details.

-You will not be charged for the visit if you cancel three full weeks in advance.
-If you cancel or reschedule after this time you will incur additional costs or be liable for the full fee.
+You will not be charged for the visit if you cancel three weeks in advance.
+If you cancel or reschedule after this time you will incur costs or be liable for the full fee.
 Schools taking part in full day visits at the Old Royal Naval College need to give at least two months’ notice.